-Besides a few critics (we’re looking at you Piers Morgan), the snack – which features Quorn meat filling, 96 layers of animal-free puff pastry, and maximum taste – won the public over, selling out in several locations, and prompting Greggs to expand the vegan option to all of its 1800 stores.
+Apart from a few outliers and critics (such as “Good Morning Britain” host and Piers Morgan), the snack — which features a Quorn vegan sausage filling, 96 layers of dairy-free puff pastry, and maximum taste- – won the public over, selling out in several locations, and prompting Greggs to expand the vegan option to all of its 1800 stores.

-It’s official; vegan sausage rolls are so in right now.
-But if you don’t know what Greggs is or how to get your hands on the plant-based dish, here are seven other ways you can enjoy a vegan sausage roll.
+It’s official; vegan sausage roll mania was and still is real.
+But if you don’t know what Greggs is or how to get your hands on the plant-based dish, here are 15 other ways you can enjoy a vegan sausage roll.